 $6,346

-It is a traction forceps with a cephalic curve and a pelvic curve with solid, non-fenestrated blades, designed to reduce vaginal trauma for the mother and marks and scratches on the baby.
+This instrument is a traction forceps featuring a cephalic curve and a pelvic curve with solid, non-fenestrated blades.
+It is designed to reduce vaginal trauma for the mother and marks and scratches on the baby.

 Fetal heart monitors